-As the nonprofit association representing Ohio's $42 billion tourism industry, the Ohio Travel Association is driven to create a strong, equipped and profitable tourism economy.
+As the nonprofit association representing Ohio's $42 billion travel industry, the Ohio Travel Association is driven to create a strong, equipped and profitable tourism economy.
 Read about 2013-14 accomplishments and activities in the Ohio Travel Association 2014 Year in Review.

-Within 10 years, Ohio's tourism industry is not only more competitive, but it is increasingly recognized for providing good jobs, business profits, government revenue, entrepreneurial opportunities and an unprecedented quality of life for Ohio residents.
+Within 10 years, Ohio's travel industry is not only more competitive, but it is increasingly recognized for providing good jobs, business profits, government revenue, entrepreneurial opportunities and an unprecedented quality of life for Ohio residents.
 The industry is strong, equipped and more profitable because the Ohio Travel Association has been its catalyst for change, connected the industry to resources and coached the industry toward success.